kdonavin/HuffmanCoder/README.md

 *An interactive command line program for compressing text with Huffman coding.*

+Huffman coding is a method of lossless data compression where common characters are assigned shorter binary codes, while uncommon characters are reserved with longer codes.
+These binary codes can be used to retrieve the original character by traversing a pre-constructed Huffman binary tree that will end in a leaf node containing the original character.
+In this way, the text information can be stored using fewer bits, alongside a corresponding binary-tree key to retrieve _all_ the original textual information.

 This program uses a priority queue of character frequency nodes (least have priority) to construct a Huffman table and Huffman (binary) tree for encoding and decoding character strings.
 The Huffman tree places the most infrequent characters at greater depths and vice versa.
-It then may be traversed to create the Huffman table that is a character-to-binary key.
+It then may be traversed to create a Huffman Table that is a character-to-binary reference.
 That table may be used to encode the most frequent characters in a string with the fewest bits of binary values.
 The tree may then be used to decode those Huffman codes by searching the tree based on the binary code value until a character value leaf is located.

-This program was written in Java by Kirkwood Donavin in 2016 for a Data Structures and Algorithms course @ Montana State University.
-It is merely a demonstration of how to perform Huffman coding, and can not (yet!) actually convert files into compressed binary files.
+This program was created by Kirkwood Donavin starting in 2016 for a Data Structures and Algorithms course @ Montana State University.

 ## How-To